 We’ve also included a few drinks at the end, in case your crew is the imbibing sort.
 For more ideas, search the Recipe Finder.

-Roasted Feta with Grapes and Olives, above.
+Roasted Feta with Grapes and Olives.
 Mostly hands-off, this deconstructed cheese platter pairs salty, silky feta with sweet red grapes and briny black olives.
-Roasted under a drizzle of oil spiced with red pepper flakes and fennel, it’s especially comforting right out of the oven with crusty bread.
+Roasted under a drizzle of oil spiced with red pepper flakes and fennel, it’s especially cozy right out of the oven with crusty bread.

 Roasted Fall Fruit with Balsamic-Ginger Glaze.
 Here’s a great way to work some fruit into this typically heavy day of eating.
 The figs, grapes and pears can be roasted a few days in advance.
 Serve them over yogurt or oatmeal the morning of Thanksgiving, or later in the day with creamy cheeses or spiced nuts.

 Maple Spiced Glazed Nuts.
 Maple syrup adds crunch and sweetness to these pecans (or whatever nuts you have handy), which get a hint of heat from cayenne and warmth from cinnamon.
 They make a great all-day snack, can be paired with cheese or fruit, or even help dress a pumpkin pie or custard for dessert.